sunilpulugula/SpringSecurityCustomLoginUsingHibernate/README.md

-# SpringSecurityCustomLoginUsingHibernate
-Spring security custom login and authenticating in database using hibernate
+# Spring security custom login and authenticating in database using hibernate

 This project is all about implementing Spring Security with custom login in your Spring MVC web application to secure a URL access with database authentication using hibernate.